-What are the connotations of "Vayakumu lifnei Moshe ... "?
+What are the connotations of "va'Yakumu lifnei Moshe ... "?
 Why did they stand before Moshe?

-Seforno: When Korach, Dasan and Aviram went to complain before Moshe and Aharon, 1 the two hundred and fifty men made a point of being present in the guise of innocent bystanders, and when the three troublemakers began to complain, they joined in the foray, in order to attract as many people as possible to join the rebellion.
+Seforno: When Korach, Dasan and Aviram went to complain before Moshe and Aharon, 1 the two hundred and fifty men made a point of being present in the guise of innocent bystanders, and when the three troublemakers began to complain, they joined in the foray, in order to attract as many people as possible to join them.
 2

 Who were the two hundred and fifty men?

-Ramban (citing R. Chananel) and Seforno: They were from the tribe of Levi, 3 who thought that their entire tribe had been chosen for the Kehunah and that Moshe had taken it for his brother and for himself.
+Ramban #2 (citing R. Chananel) and Seforno: They were from the tribe of Levi, 3 who thought that their entire tribe had been chosen for the Kehunah and that Moshe had taken it for his brother and for himself.
 4

-Ramban (on Pasuk 19): This is according to the Gemara in Zevachim, 112b, who maintain that originally, the Avodah was performed by the Bechoros.
-According to the simple P'shat however, prior to the appointment of Aharon and his sons, all of Yisrael were eligible to bring Korbanos
+Ramban (on Pasuk 19): This is according to the Gemara in Zevachim, 112b, which maintains that originally, the Avodah was performed by the B'choros.
+But according to the simple explanation, see answer #4.

 As implied in Pesukim 7, 8 & 10.
 See Ramban's objections to this explanation.

 He considered Yosef as one tribe, so eleven tribes remained.

 As opposed to Rashi, who maintains that most of them were from Reuven.

 What is the meaning of "Keri'ei Mo'ed Anshei Sheim"?